 Key areas of research to focus on include:

 - Values: What drives them to do what they do?

-- Marketing campaigns: What message do they use for their products?
+- Marketing campaigns: What message do they use for their green cosmetics?
 Is it convincing?
 Does it seem like greenwashing?

-- Accreditations: Are they accredited by any associations such as Soil Association, Leaping Bunny, NaTrue?
+- Certifications: Are they accredited by any associations such as COSMOS, Fair Trade, or the Vegan Society?

-- Animal welfare: Are they certified cruelty free and vegan?
+- Animal welfare: Are they certified cruelty-free and vegan?
 Are the ingredients they use free from animal testing?
-(Cruelty Free Kitty is an excellent resource for this)
+Do they have the Leaping Bunny logo?

-- Where they spend their money: Are there any charities or organisations they support to help make the world a better place?
+- Where they spend their money: Are there any charities or organizations they support to help make the world a better place?

 - Transparency: Are they transparent about their ingredient sourcing and how they treat their workers?